iMagineLab-BE/blood-pricker-holder/README.md

 ### The solution
 Our solution is a simple, yet effective device that allows diabetic patients with one arm to prick their finger and test their blood sugar with ease.
 The 3D print is tailored to use the [Fast Clix finger prickers from Accu-Chek](https://www.accu-chek.com/).
-The device is 3D-printed and completely free to print for everyone.
+The device is 3D-printed and completely free to print for everyone, please refer to [Printables](https://www.printables.com/model/903467-blood-pricker-holder).

 ![blood pricker holder](blood-pricker.gif)

 In addition, some beta patients also reported that it's just convenient to have the blood sampler in a dedicated place.
 Therefore, we also developed a case for mounting it or for carrying it with you.